Skip To Content

 Tensions have subsided some in the two months since the riot.
 A handful of buildings are still blackened from the arson and some thick store windows show marks from the stones and hatchets that settlers smashed them with.
 But other damage has been cleaned up and businesses have reopened.

 Inhabitants say they hope to return to more peaceful times, although many anticipate a bleaker future — and not only because they expect more violence.
 They also expect a road, now under construction by the Israeli government, that will bypass their town.
-Those afraid of visiting today will have even more incentive to drive by its dozens of family-run shops and restaurants, and “Howwara Country” too.
+Those afraid of visiting today will have even more incentive to drive around its dozens of family-run shops and restaurants, and “Howwara Country” too.

 “Next year, Hawara will be a real disaster,” said Ziyad Abdullah, the owner of a struggling auto parts store there.